The Trails with the Loveliest Fall Foliage Views in Every NoVA County

 Mount Vernon Trail

 Just over 18 miles long, the trail runs alongside the Potomac River from Mount Vernon to Theodore Roosevelt Island in Rosslyn.
 One of the most popular trails in the area, it runs through Old Town and four miles in Arlington with views of the Navy Marine Memorial and Arlington National Cemetery.
-Entirely paved and fairly flat, there are few large challenges; only one large climb exists near Mount Vernon.
+The entire path is paved.

 Waterfront Parks